dennisXZX/web-developer-notes/Laravel.md

 `php artisan make:controller controllerName --resource` to create a resource controller.

+`php artisan make:migration migrationName` to create a migration.

 `php artisan migrate` to migrate tables to database.

+`php artisan migrate:rollback --step=5` to roll back the last five migrations.

+`php artisan migrate:refresh` to roll back all of your migrations and then execute the migrate command.

 `php artisan route:list` to list all the routes.